Mexico’s history can be read in many ways, but to us, it’s most legible in food.

 Quesadillas

-We know, you’re thinking, I know what a quesadilla is — I’ve had 1,000 at the Mexican restaurant in my hometown.
+We know you’re thinking, I know what a quesadilla is — I’ve had 1,000 at the Mexican restaurant in my hometown.
 When you order a quesadilla anywhere else in Mexico, it will be the kind you’ve had countless times stateside.
+But that is not the food we are talking about here.

-However, in Mexico City, a quesadilla is any taco cooked on the flat top griddle, and many don’t even have cheese!
+At the street food stalls in Mexico City, a quesadilla is any taco cooked on the flat-top griddle, and many don’t even have cheese!
 So be sure to specify that you want the queso in your quesadilla; otherwise, you’ll likely be cheese-free and disappointed.

 Tacos Al Pastor